-This budget document is a cash based report that does not follow generally accepted accounting principles (GAAP) in comparison to the District's comprehensive annual financial report that is prepared in accordance with GAAP.
+This budget document is a cash-based report that does not follow generally accepted accounting principles (GAAP) in comparison to the District's annual comprehensive financial report (ACFR), which is prepared in accordance with GAAP.
 Fund balance in this document simply means the cash balance.

-In a GAAP financial statement, Fund balances of governmental funds are classified as nonspendable, restricted, committed, assigned or unassigned based on the level of constraint placed on the resources of the funds.
-Nonspendable fund balance consists of balances that are not in spendable form, such as, inventory or prepaid items or balances that are legally required to be maintained intact, such as, the principal of a permanent fund.
+In a GAAP financial statement, the fund balances of governmental funds are classified as nonspendable, restricted, committed, assigned or unassigned based on the level of constraint placed on the resources of the funds.
+Nonspendable fund balance consists of balances that are not in a spendable form, such as, inventory or prepaid items or balances that are legally required to be maintained intact, such as, the principal of a permanent fund.
 Restricted fund balances have constraints placed on the use of resources by law through constitutional provisions or enabling legislation, or externally by creditors, grantors, contributors or laws/regulations of other governments.
 Committed fund balances have constraints imposed by the Board of Education upon passage of a Board resolution committing resources in a fund for specific purposes.
 Assigned fund balances are neither restricted nor committed but are constrained by the District's intent to use the balances for specific purposes.
 The Treasurer is authorized to assign amounts for a specific purpose in accordance with Ohio budgetary law and the District's purchasing policies.
 Unassigned fund balance is the residual balance of the general fund that does not meet the criteria of nonspendable, restricted, committed or assigned.
-In the FY22 annual comprehensive financial report the General fund balance was \$15,450,958 assigned and \$105,072,327 unassigned for a total of \$120,523,285.
+In the FY23 annual comprehensive financial report, the General fund balance was \$23,970,298 assigned and \$98,419,857 unassigned for a total of \$122,390,155.

-The projected fund balance is projected to decrease in FY24 and significantly decrease in future years if the district does not pass a new operating levy.
+The projected fund balance is expected to decrease in FY25 and significantly decrease in future years if the district does not pass a new operating levy.
 The District expected to be on the ballot the fall of 2020 prior to the pandemic.
 With the influx of federal dollars for pandemic relief and our local and state dollars either slightly increasing or at least remaining flat the Board has opted to remain off the ballot until 2024.
+The Board has taken all official actions to place a 6.9 mill operating levy on the November 2024 ballot.
+If passed, this levy will generate approximately \$31.6 million in additional revenue annually.

-Hilliard City School District Franklin County, Ohio General Fund Revenue FY20 Actual Through FY27 Projection
+Hilliard City School District

+Franklin County, Ohio

+General Fund Revenue

+FY21 Actual Through FY28 Projection